Tianqi-correctai/MLops-Tools/src/README.md

 Once all selected tasks have been downloaded and processed, the progress bar will reach 100% and display "Done!".

 Please note that this page requires access to the CVAT API and the specified dataset path for downloading and processing tasks.

+### **3. Model Training Page**

+The Model Training page allows users to start new training sessions for object detection models.
+Users can select the model, dataset, hyperparameters, and other training options to customize their training process.

+#### Workflow

+1. **Select Model**: Choose the object detection model from the available options (YoloV5 or YoloV8) using the dropdown menu.

+2. **Set Training Parameters**: Specify the number of epochs and batch size for the training process using the number input fields.

+3. **Advanced Options**: Expand this section to access additional options for the training process.
+Enter any extra arguments (like `--weights` ) or remarks related to the training.

+4. **Select Hyperparameters**: Choose the hyperparameter file for the selected model from the available options using the dropdown menu.
+The content of the selected hyperparameter file will be displayed in a code block.

+5. **Select Dataset Configuration**: Choose the dataset configuration for training.
+If the "Dataset Configs" option is selected, a dropdown menu will appear with available dataset configurations.
+Selecting a configuration will display its content in a code block.
+If the "New Config" option is selected, enter a name for the new configuration and select the training and validation datasets from the available options.

+6. **Start Training**: Click the "Start Training" button to initiate the training process.
+The selected model, training parameters, hyperparameters, dataset configuration, extra arguments, and remarks will be used for training.
+The training process will be sent to the server for execution.

+7. **Save Config**: If a new dataset configuration is created, the "Save Config" button will be enabled.
+Click this button to save the configuration.
+The configuration will be saved with the specified name and the selected training and validation datasets.

+Please note that the code provided is incomplete and may require additional implementation to function properly.